-Using MySQL with Node.js & the mysql JavaScript Client — SitePoint
+Using MySQL with Node.js and the mysql JavaScript Client — SitePoint

 The next thing we need to do is to create a database and a database table to work with.
 You can do this using a

-graphical interface, such as phpMyAdmin, or using the command line.
+graphical interface, such as Adminer, or using the command line.
 For this article I’ll be using a database called

 sitepoint and a table called

-employees.
-Here’s a dump of the database, so that you can get up and running quickly, if you wish to follow along:
+authors.
+Here’s a dump of the database, so that you can get up and running quickly if you wish to follow along:

-CREATE TABLE employees (
+CREATE TABLE authors (

 id int(11) NOT NULL AUTO_INCREMENT,